My boys are big gamers and love the clarity of this big screen. I wish they'd let me near it, so I could watch some sports!

-- Had to have Web OS.
+- Had to have WISA sound.

-- Had to have great sound.
+- Had to have Google Assistant and Alexa integrated.

 What We Liked About This Model

-My boys have the Xbox One S and they dragged it with us to test it on TVs.
-We tried the LG 65UJ6300 first.
-After the salesman changed the settings to HDR and we plugged the Xbox in, my boys were blown away by Mass Effect Andromeda.
-It looks incredible.
-The salesman also put some 4K YouTube videos on and you'd swear you were actually in the videos.
-The image was crisp and bright and this TV has a very easy setup as well.
+My boys have an Xbox One and they dragged it with us to test it on TVs.
+We tried the LG 65SM8600PUA 8 Series first.
+After the salesman changed the settings to HDR and we plugged the Xbox in, my boys were blown away by the incredibly rich colors and sharp detail.

-LG 65UJ6300 Specifications
+LG 65UN7300PUF 73 Series Specifications

 - 65-inch screen

 - 120Hz refresh rate